Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 What's coming

 Arvind Venkat, a Pittsburgh emergency physician employed by staffing company US Acute Care Solutions, traveled to Washington multiple times last year to meet with congressional offices representing Pennsylvania.
-But he also made sure to bring up surprise bills on his home turf, giving his congressman, freshman Democrat Conor Lamb, a tour of the emergency room at Allegheny General Hospital last summer.
+But he also made sure to bring up surprise bills on his home turf, giving local congressman, freshman Democrat Conor Lamb, a tour of the emergency room at Allegheny General Hospital last summer.

 "There are two issues here," says Venkat, who leads the Pennsylvania chapter of the American College of Emergency Physicians and has practiced at Allegheny General for 12 years.
 "Patients need to be protected, [and] we need to avoid anything that disrupts in-network relationships between insurers and clinicians."